temporalio/temporal-learning/docs/getting_started/python/hello_world_in_python/index.md

 :::tip Specify a Workflow ID

-You don't need to specify a Workflow ID, as Temporal will generate one for you, but defining the ID yourself makes it easier for you to find it later in logs or interact with a running Workflow in the future.
+You  need to specify a Workflow ID when executing a Workflw.
+You'll use this ID to locate the Workflow Execution later in logs or to interact with a running Workflow in the future.

 Using an ID that reflects some business process or entity is a good practice.
 For example, you might use a customer ID or email address as part of the Workflow ID  if you ran one Workflow per customer.
 This would make it easier to find all of the Workflow Executions related to that customer later.